 All programs consist of 30 credit hours and feature a mix of core and elective courses delivered entirely online.
 While specific credit distributions vary by program, but include between nine and 15 credits of core coursework.
 Some programs, such as biomedical engineering, allow students to select their core courses while others, including materials science, are built around a prescribed core sequence.

 Applicants must hold a bachelor’s degree in a related discipline from a regionally accredited institution.
 Columbia University prefers candidates with strong academic records, and candidates’ official transcripts should demonstrate a minimal undergraduate GPA of 3.0.
 Additionally, prospective students should submit scores from the general portion of the GRE, a personal-professional statement, professional resume, and three letters of recommendation.
-While the civil engineering program accepts up to six transfer credits of prior graduate study, the other programs do not accept transfer credit.
-Prerequisites for the biomedical engineering program include one year of coursework in biology, calculus, chemistry, and physics, respectively.
+Applicants may receive up to six transfer credits of prior graduate study,

 Columbia University in the City of New York receives regional accreditation from the Middle States Commission on Higher Education.